HolstCh/Binary-Search-Tree-Implementation/README.md

 # Binary Search Tree
 Binary tree created in Java.
-The following is the assignment document is [Assignment 03.pdf](Assignment 03.pdf)
+The following is the assignment document: [Assignment_3.pdf](Assignment_3.pdf)

 # Description
 "FileInput.java" is my main class and should be executed with no command line arguments.
 After execution, the filename with text extension should be entered and file